-Presented by the Ipswich Musical Theatre Company, Songs That Won the War will showcase the best-loved songs and music of the Second World War two special shows on Sunday November 7.
+Presented by the Ipswich Musical Theatre Company, Songs That Won the War will showcase the best-loved songs and music of the Second World War in one special show on Sunday November 5, 2023.

 Book now through the Ipswich Visitor Information Centre for this one-day event held at the historical Old Courthouse reliving precious memories, hearing wonderful old songs and enjoying Devonshire tea on the veranda at interval.

 The show has been a tradition for the Ipswich Musical Theatre Company since 2011, when the first Songs That Won the War performance was held.

 That show was especially written by Clive Render, and it has been held every year since, on the Sunday closest to Remembrance Day.

 The songs that entertainers like Vera Lynn, Gracie Fields, Bing Crosby, George Formby, The Andrew Sisters, Glenn Miller, Dinah Shore, Bob Hope, Judy Garland and more, made popular provided a much needed boost to the morale of those left behind throughout the darkest days of World War II.